WaleedF1998/finance-investment-analytics/crypto-financial-operations-dashboard/README.md

 This project analyzes blockchain transaction data and financial records to simulate financial analytics for a crypto company.

-The project integrates Python data processing, SQL analytics, and Power BI visualization to produce a financial operations dashboard.
+The project integrates **Python data processing**, **SQL analytics**, and **Power BI visualization** to produce a financial operations dashboard.

 ---

 ## Project Overview

-The objective of this project is to analyze blockchain transaction data together with accounting datasets in order to build a financial intelligence dashboard.
+The objective of this project is to analyze **blockchain transaction data together with accounting datasets** in order to build a financial intelligence dashboard.

 The system tracks:

-• crypto revenue performance
+- Crypto revenue performance
-• transaction activity
+- Transaction activity
-• accounts receivable aging
+- Accounts receivable aging
-• treasury asset allocation
+- Treasury asset allocation

 ---

-## Workflow
+## Project Workflow

 Blockchain Data
 ↓